kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Threatening account](../../content/images/threats/marc-panico.png)

 - Curiously, this account now has completely changed tone: https://x.com/marcop51.
-- Some of the fake accounts that follow me are called **Durian**, so I know it's Dominic and his associates.
+- Some of the fake accounts that follow me are called **Durian**, so I know it's Domingo and his associates.
 - Another account is called JungleMary and this is significant because I have been playing a lot of jungle music online and tweeting jungle tracks.
 I am also devoted to Mary and often tweet about it too.

 ![Jungle Mary](../../content/images/fake-accounts/mary-just-me.png)

 - Also, "just me" is something I have said a lot previously.
 - [This document](../../content/tweets/august-2023-twitter.pdf) is a collection of some of those accounts.
-You will see durian mentioned and also the accounts mentioning dogs is a close relation to Dominic's surnames: Lopez Cano, which have a distinct canine connotation.
+You will see durian mentioned and also the accounts mentioning dogs is a close relation to Domingo's surnames: Lopez Cano, which have a distinct canine connotation.
 - Since I opened a Facebook account for the general election in the UK in June 2024, I have the same sort of spam accounts full of dogs and horses trying to connect with me.

 ## Tweet translations